Globolobo/axcelearate/README.md

 yarn dev
 ```

-This will start the Vite development server, typically at [http://localhost:5173](http://localhost:5173).
+This will start the Vite development server at [http://localhost:5173](http://localhost:5173).

 The application displays two variants of the contact search panel: